lkimhui/PLP_Project/HowToRunModelInference.md

 ```

-# Llama2 model Usage
+## Llama2 model Usage

-Plese find below example how using llama2 model loaded from Hugging Face.
+Please find below example how using llama2 model loaded from Hugging Face.
 Note on Prompt format for llama2 chat model (Different from above T5 and Falcon)

 ### Running the model on GPU (A100 GPU on Google Collab)